sudosandwich3/react-learn/README.md

 Run npm install

-Use `npx babel --watch src --out-dir . --presets react-app/prod` to edit the files in `src`.
+Use `npn run babel` when editing the files in `src`.
 This command will transpile the JSX into a format that can be used by the browser